This article will cover the following topics:

 Definition

-When creating a lookup field, a new tab can also be created on the “looked up” entity record to display all instances of the relationship that is created (this does not apply to User Lookup fields).
+When creating a lookup field, a new tab will also be created on the “looked up” entity record to display all instances of the relationship that is created (this does not apply to User Lookup fields).

 "Advanced Properties" for Lookup fields include applying for User Role-based Field Permissions and setting a Minimum and Maximum Item Count when the field is added to the Form.